zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/tfm_fwu_service.rst

 Check the authenticity and integrity of the image.
-If a reboot is required to complete the check, then mark this image as a candidate so that the next time bootloader runs it will take this image as a candidate one to bootup.
+If a reboot is required to complete the check, then mark this image as a candidate so that the next time bootloader runs it will take this image as a candidate one to boot-up.
 Return the error code PSA_SUCCESS_REBOOT.

 **Parameters**